zongyf02/mlax/docs/source/overview.rst

 type promotion, but the latter is what we expect from mixed-precision in neural networks.

 On the upside, mlax offers strong dtype guarantees.
-Unless explicitly overriden, all internal calculations of a function are carried out in the same dtype as its inputs, and the output will also be in that same dtype.
+Unless explicitly stated, all internal calculations of a function are carried out in the same dtype as its inputs, and the output will also be in that same dtype.